We Need to Support Female Directors if Hollywood Won’t

 It’s awards season!
 You know what that means, right?
 It means our television and computer screens will be covered in a bukkake of celebrity news for the foreseeable future up until the big show!

-It also means that we will be reminded of films in 2019 that saw or need to revisit because we missed them in 2019.
+It also means that we will be reminded of films in 2019 that we saw or need to revisit because we missed them in 2019.
 Recently, I dropped my list of top indie films on this very website.
 The number one spot went to “The Nightingale”, directed by the brilliant Jennifer Kent.
 And that’s exactly why I’m writing this, actually.
 For yet another year, female directors like Jennifer Kent got the snub and I think we should talk about it.

-The crop of films this year are great.
+The crop of films this year is great.
 I’ve seen all of them, some multiple times.
 But those aren’t the films I want to talk about.
 Here is a PARTIAL list of films directed by women of which the director got no love: